0atman/noboilerplate/scripts/10-Rust-Everywhere.md

 In the top video, I used Rust to make a fun retro computer visualisation for my hopepunk podcast, Lost Terminal.

-Or if urban fantasy is more your bag, click the bottom video to listen to a strange and beautiful podcast I produce called Modem Prometheus.
+If urban fantasy is more your bag, click the bottom video to listen to a strange and beautiful podcast I produce called Modem Prometheus.

 Transcripts and compile-checked markdown sourcecode are available on github, links in the description, and corrections are in the pinned ERRATA comment.